Godsspec/LITA-PROJECT-/README.md

 ## Data Visualization
 --------------------
-Power BI was used to visualize the explored data after transforming the data from Ms Excel through different visualization models
+Power BI was used to visualize the explored data after transforming the data from Ms Excel through different visualization models which has been uploaded as files.

-# Project Title 2: Sales Data Analysis
+## Project Title 2: Sales Data Analysis

 ## Overview
 -----------